What is an Annuity?

 Reasons to Sell Your Annuity

-- Paying for surgery or other medical bills
+Pay for surgery or other medical expenses

 The Annuity Sale Process

-- Ask for Price Quotes – Annuity purchasing companies should offer price quotes with a low discount rate.
+Annuity purchasing companies should offer price quotes with a low discount rate.
 CBC Settlement Funding always provides competitive price quotes with no strings attached.

-- Choose a Buyer – Look for a buyer who has positive reviews online and is accredited with multiple associations.
+Look for a buyer who has positive reviews online and is accredited with multiple associations.
 CBC Settlement Funding has an A+ rating from the Better Business Bureau.

-- File Paperwork – Whether you are selling a single premium investment annuity or a structured settlement, CBC only requires a copy of the contract or settlement, and personal identification documents to get started.
+Whether you are selling a single premium investment annuity or a structured settlement, CBC only requires a copy of the contract or settlement, and personal identification documents to get started.

-- Get Judicial Approval – Selling an annuity is a legal process.
+Selling an annuity is a legal process.
 The legal staff at CBC will deal with all court filings and appearances on your behalf.

 Annuities FAQs